 Mary’s detestation for her husband and her domestic life comes, to a certain extent, from the fact of having had her artistic talents crushed.
 She went to Art School for two years but left in order to marry her husband.
 However, her talents seem to flourish again in middle-age.
 Once Mary stops going to Mass, she gets interested in philosophy, psychology and sociology.
-She “re-discovers” herself and even gets astonished of “her ability to understand the most complex and abstract of ideas” (70).
-However, her husband mocks her, and she has to hide her books, and read only when he is not at home.
+She “re-discovers” herself and is even astonished by “her ability to understand the most complex and abstract of ideas” (70).
+However, her husband mocks her, and she has to hide her books, reading only when he is not at home.
 Besides, Mary is “careful never to display her knowledge before him” (70).

 Mary feels inarticulate and extremely lonely, and only communicates with “the cat and the furniture and whatever she happen[s] to be cleaning at the time” (68), and admits that “her love for the house [is] a substitute for something unobtainable” (69).
-However, her situation radically changes when a painter, Patrick Murphy,5 moves into a nearby house.
+However, her situation radically changes when a painter, Patrick Murphy, moves into a nearby house.
 She immediately likes him and offers to help him clean and decorate the house.
-Her house takes then second place to number eight, the painter’s house; a number commonly associated with resurrection and regeneration.6
+Her house then takes second place to number eight, the painter’s house; a number commonly associated with resurrection and regeneration.

-However, as it was already anticipated, there is no happy ending to the story.
+Nonetheless, the story ends tragically.
 Mary and Patrick make love too carelessly, “forgetting the large north east facing window and the long rows of gardens” (78).
 The neighbours are shocked and Mary’s husband discovers her adultery.
 She seeks comfort in the painter’s house where she laments, crying out in distress, “Ah, my children!”
 (Kelly 1976: 78).
-Although she knows her only possibility of happiness is with the painter, her self-sacrificing nature precludes her to abandon her children.
+Although she knows her only possibility of happiness is with the painter, her self-sacrificing nature precludes her abandoning her children.
 The tone, as common to stories that follow the pattern of the female quest, remains ironic until the end, when the parish priest decides to have a word with Mary:

 “She has made a mock of me”, he said, “and I’ll never forgive that.
 She is a vain, lewd woman, but she has my name”.